-The project’s completion is a significant milestone for Ballarat, enabling hundreds of new and relocated jobs to the city as part of the State Government’s $47.8 million commitment to create jobs for Ballarat.
+The project’s completion is a significant milestone for Ballarat, enabling hundreds of new and relocated jobs to the city as part of the Victorian Government’s $47.8 million commitment to create jobs for Ballarat.
 With tenants to begin moving into the building from next week, the Government’s investment means there will be up to 1,000 workers at the GovHub.

 500 jobs created during construction

 $100m boost to economy

 1,000 victorian government employees